-AAL staff and research associates currently have research interests in:
+AAL staff currently has research interests in:

-- Distributional Survey of Indiana and Ohio landscapes
+- Distributional survey of Indiana and Ohio landscapes

 - Collaboration with private collectors and amateur archaeologists